Curriculum & Learning Environment

 Online Class Schedule

-To meet the needs of students across the state and region, our all-online programs allow students to jump in from anywhere, yet still be part of the connected and personal Midland community.
-The online network encourages collaboration with peers from urban and rural districts in order to learn first-hand new approaches in education through a robust knowledge-sharing network.
+To meet the needs of professional students from across the country, our all-online programs allow students to jump in from anywhere, yet still be part of the connected and personal Midland community.
+The online network encourages collaboration with peers from across the country, and from multiple professional fields, to learn first-hand new approaches in leadership and innovation through a robust knowledge-sharing network.

 All online courses are asynchronous in delivery, meaning students don’t have to log in at any specific time, but rather keep up with homework on their own schedule.
 Modules run on a schedule of Monday through Sunday, with the bulk of assignments due on Sunday.